 Disneyland is one of the most visited theme parks in the world, with 15.98 million visitors in 2010, placing it just behind the Disney World's Magic Kingdom in Florida.
 Disneyland, the original Disney park, opened July 18,1955, and continues to evolve over time.

-When to go
+When to go Disneyland

 are busiest during the summer and on weekends and holidays, and these large crowds lead to long wait times, and can drastically reduce the overall experience.
 Summers can also be uncomfortably hot, which makes waiting in long lines even less bearable.

 Off-season and on weekdays are usually much better, with shorter lines, meaning visitors can do more in the same amount of time.
 With its location in Southern California, Disneyland's weather is never that bad and it hardly rains.

 A car is usually the best way to get around the area, and most hotels provide parking for their guests.
 Parking at the Disneyland Park is $15 per day (but more for RVs or buses).
 The downside of driving is dealing with Southern California traffic.

 - John Wayne/Orange County Airport (SNA) - The Gray Line's Disneyland Resort Express Bus transports passengers between the resort and the airport.

 - Long Beach Airport (LGB) - JetBlue hub, located an equal distance from Disneyland as SNA, but there is no direct shuttle to Disneyland.